Laurence Rees: Biography

 He has won many awards for his work.
 In 2006 he won the British Book Award for history book of the year for "Auschwitz: the Nazis and the Final Solution".
 His television awards include a BAFTA, a Grierson Award, a Broadcasting Press Guild Award, a BANFF festival award, a Broadcast Award, a George Foster Peabody Award, two International Documentary Awards and two Emmys.
 In New York City in 2009 he received the 'Lifetime Achievement Award' from 'History Makers', the worldwide congress of Historical and Current Affairs programme makers.

 In 2009 he was appointed a senior visiting fellow in the International History Department at the London School of Economics and Political Science, London University.
 He was awarded an honorary doctorate for services to history by the University of Sheffield in 2005, and an honorary doctorate from the Open University for services to Arts and Sciences in 2011.

 Clive James, in Revolt of the Pendulum, said that Rees was "currently producing the best documentaries ever made about the Nazi era".
 Antony Beevor, in a book review in the Daily Telegraph, wrote that "Laurence Rees has done more for good history on television in this country than anyone else."

 Daniel Snowman, in his profile of Rees in Historians, wrote that "Rees has created a body of work that is carefully structured and impeccably researched, incorporating vivid archive material from a wide array of sources.
 Most remarkable, perhaps, are the interviews he has filmed.
 Rees is one of the few people – perhaps the only one - who has met and interviewed at length not only hundreds of people who suffered from the barbarities of World War II right across the globe but also, crucially, many of the perpetrators.
 All this has given Rees a comparative, cross-cultural perspective on the horrors of the war that no academic could match."

 Rees's history of the Holocaust, The Holocaust: A New History, was published by PublicAffairs in January 2017 and by Viking in the UK.
 It was a Sunday Times bestseller.

-His most recent book Hitler & Stalin: The Tyrants and the Second World War was published by Viking, an imprint of Penguin Random House, in the UK in October 2020.
+His most recent book The Nazi Mind: 12 Warnings from History was published by Viking, an imprint of Penguin Random House, in the UK in January 2025.